gigascience/gigadb-website/docs/prs/REPORTS.md

 Email Address: tech_AT_gigasciencejournal.com
 ```

+## Scheduling regular report delivery

+Reports can also be sent to the SFTP server at regular intervals by configuring
+its schedule.
+This can be done by clicking the `calendar` icon which appears
+when you hover over a report on the `Enterprise Analytics Reporting` page.
+A
+`Report Delivery Schedule` pop-up window will be displayed where you are asked
+to configure several settings including the `Delivery Frequency`, `First Delivery Date`,
+and the `Number of Deliveries`.
+You will be asked for the above SFTP settings if
+you require the reports to be sent to an SFTP server.

 ## Reports for GigaReview

 Several queries for generating reports have been developed to retrieve data for